MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-01-25-ha-configuration-for-mfp-on-icp.md

 ### Overview

-This blog post focuses on High Availability (HA) in IBM Cloud Private, especially about having Highly Available Master Nodes in the ICP topology.
+This blog post focuses on High Availability (HA) of Mobile Foundation on IBM Cloud Private, particularly about having Highly Available Master Nodes in the ICP topology.
 We will discuss about the **HA setup** with 3 Masters and 2 Worker Nodes topology.
-One of the three master nodes act like a boot node here.
+One of the three master nodes acts like a boot node here.
 This setup also considers having the proxy on the master nodes itself.

 ![HA Topology]({{site.baseurl}}/assets/blog/2019-01-25-ha-configuration-for-mfp-on-icp/ha-topology.png)

-Sections below discusses the instructions and settings, which are to be incoporated before setting up the ICP environment.
+In the following sections we discuss the instructions and settings, which are to be incorporated before setting up the ICP environment.

 ### Configuration

 On two master nodes (which doesn't act like boot), create the following directories and mount on your shared storage .
-We will discuss more on the shared storage later in the blog.
+We will discuss more on the shared storage later in this post.

 1. **/var/lib/registry** - This directory stores images in the private image registry and keeps the images synchronized on all master nodes.
 2. **/var/lib/icp/audit** - This stores Kubernetes audit logs.
 Audit logs track and store data that is related to your IBM Cloud Private usage.